top of page

 • 2 min read

-In an increasingly volatile and complex business environment, resilience has evolved from an individual attribute into a core boardroom capability—directly influencing governance quality, risk oversight, and sustainable value creation.
+In an increasingly volatile and complex business environment, resilience has evolved from an individual attribute into a core boardroom capability.
+This capability directly influences governance quality, risk oversight, and sustainable value creation.

 The foundational elements of strength translate into measurable governance effectiveness: